gdiaz384/py3stringReplace/README.md

   - "I cannot" I can    -means: theStringToReplace=I cannot, theReplacement=I can
 - The match pair delimiter is the first space used or the first space after quoted text.
 - Match pairs are case sensitive.
+- To debug the syntax for entering match pairs use the --debug option.
 - The syntax for replacementList.txt is as follows:
   - The first line is ignored.
   - The last line must be an empty line.
 The list may not end in a match pair.